Karbo123/pytorch_grouped_gemm/README.md

 possible applications:
 - transformer's attention matrix with different sizes;
-- convolution with different size for each batch (e.g. point clouds with different num of poitns)
+- convolution with different size for each batch (e.g. point clouds with different num of points)

 performance overview:
 ```